AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

    * **[!UICONTROL dash]** - Videos stream as dash only.
    * **[!UICONTROL hls]** - Videos stream as hls only.
    * **[!UICONTROL auto]** - Best practice.
-The creation of DASH and HLS streams is storage-optimised.
+The creation of DASH and HLS streams is storage optimized.
 Therefore, Adobe recommends that you always select **[!UICONTROL auto]** as the playback type.
-Videos stream as dash, hls, or progressive.
-That is,
+Videos stream as dash, hls, or progressive, as in the following:
      * If the browser supports DASH, then DASH streaming is used, first.
      * If the browser does not support DASH, then HLS streaming is used, second.
-     * If the browser does not support either DASH or HLS, then progessive playback is used, lastly.
+     * If the browser does not support either DASH or HLS, then progressive playback is used, lastly.

    >[!NOTE]
    >
    >To see and use the **[!UICONTROL dash]** option, it must first be enabled by Adobe Technical Support on your account.
-See [Enable DASH on your account](#enable-dash).
+See [Enable DASH on your account](/help/assets/dynamic-media/video.md#enable-dash).

 1. From the **[!UICONTROL Selected Type]** pull-down menu, select a component whose behaviors you want to change.